mdn/content/files/en-us/web/api/attribution_reporting_api/generating_reports/index.md

 ## Basic process

-When a match occurs between a conversion trigger and a source, the browser generates a report and sends it via an uncredentialled [`POST`](/en-US/docs/Web/HTTP/Methods/POST) request to a specific endpoint on the reporting origin:
+When a match occurs between a conversion trigger and a source, the browser generates a report and sends it via an uncredentialed [`POST`](/en-US/docs/Web/HTTP/Methods/POST) request to a specific endpoint on the reporting origin:

 - For event-level reports, this is `https://<reporting-origin>/.well-known/attribution-reporting/report-event-attribution`.
 - For summary reports, this is `https://<reporting-origin>/.well-known/attribution-reporting/report-aggregate-attribution`.